jan-bogaerts/mark/src/generated/mdc_cond_compress.md

         deleteLine(index)
         del fragmentsIndex[index]
     ```
-# MarkdownCode > services > all-spark service
-- The all-spark service is a global singleton that creates and registers transformers into the cybertron service.
-- Functions:
-  - Load: Creates transformers and registers them with the cybertron service.
-    - Called during application construction.
-    - To register, use `cybertronService.register(transformer, false)`.
-To register as an entry point, use `cybertronService.register(transformer, true)`.
-    - Transformers to create:
-      - Compress service (entry point)
-      - Constant-extractor service
-# MarkdownCode > services > line parser > line parser helpers
-- The 'LineParserHelpers' module contains helper functions used by the line parser service.
-- The 'getFragmentAt' function retrieves a fragment at a given index.
-- The 'handleEmptyLine' function handles an empty line by adding or updating fragments.
-- The 'updateFragmentTitle' function updates the title of a fragment.
-- The 'removeFragmentTitle' function removes the title of a fragment and updates the index.
-- The 'insertFragment' function inserts a new fragment at a given index.
-- The 'handleTitleLine' function handles a line with a title by creating or updating fragments.
-- The 'updateFragmentLines' function updates the lines of a fragment.
-- The 'handleRegularLine' function handles a regular line by creating or updating fragments.
-- The 'deleteLine' function deletes a line from a fragment.
 # MarkdownCode > services > project service > change-processor service
 - The change-processor service ensures that the project structure stays synchronized with the source by processing changes in the project content.
 - Functions: